wp-plugins/mashsharer/readme.txt

 8. Sticky Sharebar Add-On on desktop device
 9. Round circle style (included)
 10. Drag and drop setting menue
+11. Default share buttons (included)

 == Changelog ==

+= 2.1.9 =
+* Fix: If Twitter username is empty the plugin still appends "via @" at end of tweet
+* Fix: Exclude posts not working on every constellations.

 = 2.1.8 =
 * Fix: Shares on the share buttons are not counted on specific configurations